NN-Project-1/dis-Vector-Embedding/README.md

 #### 6.6.5 Interpretation

-- **Average WER increase**: 0.9%
-- **Average CER increase**: 0.7%
-- Error increases remain consistent across Indo-Aryan and Dravidian languages.
+The ASR-based evaluation demonstrates that the DIS-Vector model effectively preserves linguistic content across zero-shot and cross-speaker synthesis scenarios.

+- **Average WER increase** of 0.9% and **average CER increase** of 0.7% indicate minimal lexical and phoneme-level deviations between original and synthesized speech.
+- The error increase is consistent across both **Indo-Aryan** (English, Hindi) and **Dravidian** (Tamil, Telugu, Malayalam) languages, confirming robust cross-lingual content preservation.
-- Content degradation remains bounded under zero-shot inference and cross-speaker synthesis.
+- Content degradation remains bounded even under **unseen speakers and zero-shot language conditions**, demonstrating the model’s generalization capability.

-These results indicate that the content embedding (`z_c`) preserves acoustic–phonetic structure while remaining invariant to pitch, rhythm, and timbre manipulation.
+- These results confirm that the **content embedding (`z_c`) effectively encodes acoustic–phonetic structure** while remaining invariant to manipulation of **pitch, rhythm, and timbre**, ensuring that factor-specific control does not compromise the underlying speech content.

 ---

-## MOS Evaluation Results
+##6.7 Subjective Evaluation: Mean Opinion Scores

 Mean Opinion Score (MOS) evaluation is conducted to assess perceptual naturalness, speaker similarity, and transfer quality of synthesized speech produced by the DIS-Vector framework.

-### MOS Evaluation Protocol

-- **Listeners**:
-  - 30 native listeners per language
-  - Language-matched evaluation (listeners evaluate only their native language)
-- **Evaluation scale**: 5-point MOS
-- **Samples per condition**: 20 utterances per speaker–language pair
-- **Total speakers evaluated**: 20 (balanced across gender)
-- **Listening setup**:
-  - Headphone-based listening
-  - Randomized sample order
-  - Quiet environment

-Each listener evaluates samples independently without access to reference audio during scoring.

----

 ### Table 1.
 MOS Score for Monolingual Voice Conversion

+* MOS results for voice conversion within the same language, evaluating naturalness and speaker similarity.*

 | Source Language (Gender) | Target Language (Gender) | MOS |
 |-------------------------|--------------------------|-----|